RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

 = [*next-version*] (YYYY-MM-DD) =
+* Added an introduction page for new plugin users.
+* Disabled the welcome page on activation and updates.
 * Changed protocol for all links to HTTPS wherever necessary or applicable.

 = 4.11.4 (2018-12-11) =